 The University has, in partnership with Apollo Hospitals Group, acquired the former Manchester Metropolitan University’s campus at Crewe, Cheshire.
 The campus is a short, 10-minute walk from the train station and off Junction 16 of the M6 motorway.

 Student accommodation is just a five-minute walk from the main campus at Booth Hall, offering 695 rooms.
 You can explore Booth Hall further on the Apollo Buckingham Health Sciences Campus website.
 Please note, prices for accommodation are subject to change.

-GCSEs: Grade B or 6 eqivalent in Maths, English and Science
+GCSEs: Grade B or 6 equivalent in Maths, English and Science

 GCE A levels: DDD to include Biology and Chemistry or Maths or a combination of Sciences and non Sciences, with at least one B in Science or Maths (total equivalent Tariff Points of 72)

-Alternative level 3 qualifications that demonstrate academic ability in the natural sciences but are not equivalent to BBB at A-level.
+Alternative level 3 qualifications that demonstrate academic ability in the natural sciences.

 Each applicant is considered on a case-by-case basis, and an interview may be required.